showme032/django-mail/README.md

-Website for creating local accounts and exchanging email, built on Django framework.
+Website for creating local accounts and exchanging "emails", built on Django framework.